Omgitsu/MessagesSwipeBugs/README.md

 # Bonus bug

 when you swipe between apps, the frame of the embedded ViewController is shifted up *by the amount of gutter on an iPhone X*.
 So on an iPhone X the view will be the correct size.
-On any other device running iOS 11 the safe area bounds change.
+On any other device running iOS 11 the safe area bounds change and there is a gutter at the bottom.